stefaneng/learn-swedish/fsi_course/unit1/points_to_practice.md

 ```

 Present tense is used to express an action that
-a) is happening now (Jag äter nu - I'm eating now)
+- is happening now (Jag äter nu - I'm eating now)
-b) happens repeatedly (jag äter smörgasar till lunch - I eat sandwiches for lunch) and,
+- happens repeatedly (jag äter smörgasar till lunch - I eat sandwiches for lunch) and,
-c) sometimes, an action in the future (han kommer imorgon - he's coming tomorrow).
+- sometimes, an action in the future (han kommer imorgon - he's coming tomorrow).

 Notice that Swedish does not have the equivalent of the English continuous verb form (to be + verb + -ing).
 Example: `I am speaking` is simply `jag talar`.
 Infinitive: